XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Introduction

 \section{Introduction}

 Applications based on machine learning (ML) are becoming prevalent.
-The number of ML models that must be supported on the edge, mobile devices, and data centers is growing.
+The number of ML models that must be supported on the edge, mobile, and data centers is growing.
 The success of ML across tasks in vision and speech recognition is furthering the development of increasingly sophisticated use cases.
-For instance, the \textit{metaverse}~\cite{metaverse} combines multiple unit use cases (e.g., image classification, segmentation, speech recognition, etc.) to create more sophisticated use cases (e.g., real-time interactivity via virtual reality).
-Such sophisticated use cases demand more functionality, for which application engineers are increasingly relying on composability; rather than developing different large models for different use cases, they are mixing multiple smaller, specialized ML models to compose task functionality~\cite{barham2022pathways}.
+For instance, the \textit{metaverse}~\cite{metaverse} combines multiple unit use cases (e.g., image classification and speech recognition) to create more sophisticated use cases such as real-time interactivity via virtual reality.
+Such sophisticated use cases demand more functionality, for which application engineers are increasingly relying on composability; rather than developing different large models for use cases, they are combining multiple smaller and specialized ML models to compose task functionality~\cite{barham2022pathways}.

-In this paper, we focus on this new class of ML workloads referred to as multi-model multi-task (MMMT) ML workloads, specifically in the context of extended reality (XR) for metaverse use cases.
-A real-time MMMT application for extended reality is illustrated by \autoref{fig:Overview}.
-The figure depicts how several MMMT models can be cascaded and operated concurrently, sometimes dynamically subject to certain conditions, to provide complex application-level functionality.
+In this paper, we focus on this new class of ML workloads referred to as \workload (\abbrvWorkload{}) ML workloads, specifically in the context of extended reality (XR) for metaverse use cases.
+A real-time \abbrvWorkload{} application for extended reality is illustrated in \autoref{fig:Overview}.
+The figure depicts how several \abbrvWorkload{} models can be cascaded and operated concurrently, sometimes dynamically subject to certain conditions, to provide complex application-level functionality.
 The center section of the figure demonstrates that processing throughput requirements can vary depending on the usage scenario.
-The right side of the figure shows how there can be a variety of interleaved execution patterns for each of the concurrent jobs.
-MMMT workloads exhibit model heterogeneity, expanded computation scheduling spaces~\cite{kwon2021heterogeneous}, and usage-dependent real-time constraints, which makes them challenging to support compared to today's single-model single-task (SMST) workloads.
+The right side of the figure shows how there can be a variety of interleaved execution patterns for each of the concurrent jobs. \abbrvWorkload{} workloads exhibit model heterogeneity, expanded computation scheduling spaces~\cite{kwon2021heterogeneous}, and usage-dependent real-time constraints, which makes them challenging to support compared to today's single-task single-model (STSM) workloads.